Your support fuels our research to #EndALS! Donate Now

 Amyotrophic lateral sclerosis, ALS, is caused by progressive deterioration and death of motor neurons, leading to muscle weakness and paralysis.

-Ten percent of cases are known as familial ALS,in which a specific genetic mutation is inherited and passed down from generation to generation.
-Over 29 ALS-specific genetic mutations have been identified to date [1].
+Fifteen percent of cases are known as familial ALS, in which a specific genetic mutation is inherited and passed down from generation to generation.
+Over 40 ALS-related genes have now been identified[1].
 The most common known genetic mutation in ALS is the C9orf72 gene, which accounts for approximately 30 to 40 percent of all familial ALS cases [1].
 Mutations in the SOD1 gene make up around 20 percent of familial ALS, and TARDBP and FUS gene mutations each account for about 5 percent of familial cases.

 Who gets ALS?